wxMaxima-developers/wxmaxima/info/wxmaxima.md

 If a special symbol isn’t in the list it is possible to input arbitrary unicode characters by pressing `<ESC>number of the character<ESC>`. `<ESC>61<ESC>` therefore results in an `a`.

-Be aware that a _Maxima_ running on a lisp without Unicode support might not be able to deal with files that contain special Unicode characters.

-Please note that most of these symbols (notable exceptions are the logic symbols) do not have a special meaning in _Maxima_ and therefore will be interpreted as ordinary characters - or might provoke unexpected results in case that the _Maxima_ is being run by a lisp that doesn’t support dealing with special Unicode characters.
+Please note that most of these symbols (notable exceptions are the logic symbols) do not have a special meaning in _Maxima_ and therefore will be interpreted as ordinary characters.
+If  _Maxima_ is compiled using a lisp that doesn’t support dealing with Unicode characters they might cause an error message instead.

 ### Side Panes

-Shortcuts to the most important _Maxima_ commands and a history of the last issued commands can be accessed using the side panes.
+Shortcuts to the most important _Maxima_ commands or things like a table of contents, windows with debug messages or a history of the last issued commands can be accessed using the side panes.
 They can be enabled using the "View" menu.
-The shortcuts can be moved to where the location is most convenient, inside or outside the _wxMaxima_ window.
-The same commands can be accessed via the menus.
-Also, a pane that contains Greek letters can be opened.
-This pane provides an alternative to the methods of entering these letters that the preceding section discusses.
+They all can be moved to other locations inside or outside the _wxMaxima_ window.
+Other useful panes is the one that allows to input Greek letters using the mouse.

 ![Example of different side panes](./SidePanes.png)

 ### MathML output

 Several word processors and similar programs either recognize MathML input and automatically insert it as an editable 2D equation - or (like LibreOffice 5.1) have an equation editor that offers an “import MathML from clipboard” feature.
-In order to accommodate this feature, _wxMaxima_ offers a “copy to word processor” right-click menu entry that outputs the selected part of an equation with MathML formatting.
+Others support RTF maths. _wxMaxima_ therefore offers several entries in the right-click menu.

 ### Markdown support